-Sacramento River Trail is a 5.5 mile heavily trafficked loop trail located near Redding, CA that features a river and is good for all skill levels.
+Sacramento River Trail is a 5.5 mile heavily trafficked loop trail located near Redding, California that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash